bureson/nn-compass/scenes/dilemma9.md

 The team has been responsible for the daily board meetings, but you don't think these meetings are creating as much value as they could.
 The board's five KPI's have been red for a long time, and there are too many complex action items that never get done.

-In response, you decide to focus on visual board management in the team.
+In response, you decide to focus on visual management in the team.

 How do you do this?